xdevfaheem/LMBuilder/README.md

 llm_builder.build()
 ```

-### Configuration
+## Configuration

-Configuring LLM Builder to meet your specific needs is made easy with the `LLMBuilderConfig` class.
-Below, we explain some configuration settings to build your LLM:
+Configuring LLM Builder to suit your specific needs is straightforward with the `LLMBuilderConfig` class.
+Here, we outline some of the key configuration settings for building your Large Language Model (LLM):

-**Language Model Configuration Attributes**
+### Language Model Configuration Attributes

-- **Customizable Architecture**: LLM Builder empowers you to craft a language model architecture that suits your specific research goals.
-Experiment with different model configurations, including the number of layers, attention mechanisms, and embedding layers.
+- **Customizable Architecture:** LLM Builder provides the flexibility to design a language model architecture tailored to your research objectives.
+You can experiment with various model configurations, including the number of layers, attention mechanisms, and embedding layers.

-- **Effortless Dataset Preparation**: Simplify the data preparation process with dataset_preparation_config that allow you to control dataset file paths, vocabulary size, and special tokens (e.g., eos, bos, pad, unk).
-This ensures that your data is compatible with the model.
+- **Effortless Dataset Preparation:** Streamline the data preparation process with `dataset_preparation_config`.
+This allows you to control dataset file paths, vocabulary size, and special tokens (e.g., eos, bos, pad, unk) to ensure data compatibility with the model.

-- **Versatile Training Optimization**: Fine-tune your model's performance with control over hyperparameters such as learning rate, weight decay, gradient clipping, and more.
+- **Versatile Training Optimization:** Fine-tune your model's performance by adjusting hyperparameters such as learning rate, weight decay, gradient clipping, and more.

-- **Multi-Device Training**: LLM Builder allows you to specify the hardware environment for training, whether it's a single CPU, GPU, TPU host, TPU core, or a multi-GPU setup.
-You can scale training efficiently across multiple devices, making the most of your available resources.
+- **Distributed Training:** Choose the hardware environment for training, whether it's a single CPU, GPU, TPU host, TPU core, or a multi-GPU setup.
+You can efficiently scale training across multiple devices, maximizing available resources.

-- **Checkpointing and Resuming**: Take advantage of checkpointing to save and resume your training from the last checkpoint.
+- **Checkpointing and Resuming:** Take advantage of checkpointing to save and resume training from the last checkpoint.
 This feature preserves your training progress, even in cases of interruptions or system failures.

-- **Comprehensive Logging**: Gain insights into your model's performance with detailed logging.
+- **Comprehensive Logging:** Gain insights into your model's performance with detailed logging.
 Track training progress, hyperparameter settings, and evaluation metrics.
 Visualize training statistics and loss curves for a deeper understanding of your model's behavior.

-**Additional Configuration Settings**
+### Additional Configuration Settings

-- **WandB Integration**: Optionally, you can enable logging to Weights and Biases (WandB) for enhanced project monitoring and collaboration.
+- **WandB Integration:** Optionally enable logging to Weights and Biases (WandB) for enhanced project monitoring and collaboration.
 Configure the project name and run name as needed.

-- **Reproducibility**: Specify a random seed for reproducibility, ensuring consistent results across training runs.
+- **Reproducibility:** Specify a random seed for reproducibility, ensuring consistent results across training runs.

-- **Compile and Dataset Preparation Flags**: Choose whether to compile the model before training and specify whether dataset preparation is required if not already.
-These flags give you full control over the model development process.
+- **Compile and Dataset Preparation Flags:** Decide whether to compile the model before training and specify whether dataset preparation is required if not already performed.
+These flags provide you with full control over the model development process.

-With LLM Builder's comprehensive configuration options, you can create and train your Large Language Models with precision and flexibility.
+With LLM Builder's extensive configuration options, you can create and train your Large Language Models with precision and flexibility.

-For more detailed information about each configuration attributes, please refer to the [`LLMBuilderConfig class`](https://github.com/TheFaheem/llm-builder/blob/main/llm-builder/llm_builder.py#L38) docstring (as for now).
+For more detailed information on each configuration attribute, please refer to the [LLMBuilderConfig class documentation](https://github.com/TheFaheem/llm-builder/blob/main/llm-builder/llm_builder.py#L38).

 ## Contributing